cloudera/hue/docs/docs-site/content/administrator/configuration/connectors/_index.md

 Note that USER and PASSWORD can be prompted to the user by using variables like `mysql://${USER}:${PASSWORD}@localhost:3306/hue`.

-Most of the interpreters require to install their SqlAlchemy dialect either in the global Python environment or in the Hue virtual environment.
+Most of the interpreters require to install their SqlAlchemy dialect (e.g. `./build/env/bin/pip install pyhive`) either in the global Python environment or in the Hue virtual environment.

-Read about [how to build your own parser](/developer/parsers/) if you are looking at better autocompletes for your own SQL dialects.
+Read about [how to build your own parser](/developer/parsers/) if you are looking at better autocompletes for your the SQL dialects you use.

 ### Apache Hive

+The [Dev Onboarding](https://docs.gethue.com/developer/development/#apache-hive) documentation demoes the integration.

 Support is native via a dedicated section.